CameronCarroll/chalice/README.md

 git clone git@github.com:CameronCarroll/chalice.git
 ```

-2. Build new binary, reset hostname and any other config settings you customized from the default
+2. Reset hostname and any other config settings you customized from the default, then build binary
 ```
 # === User Configuration Stuff: ===
 HOSTNAME = "localhost"          # "example.com" or "localhost"